FredrikBakken/NorwegianStocks/README.md

 # NorwegianStocks

 NorwegianStocks is a tiny Python-script used for testing of event handling of .pdf documents with tabula-py, for scraping table contents.
+The script takes the latest .pdf of all norwegian stocks on Oslo Børs and scrapes all contents from the table into a .csv file, before storing the stock names and tickers into a NoSQL database, tinyDB.

 ## How to Use